9 Best Pots And Pans For Your Kitchen

 cast iron skillet

-Why You Need It: There’s a reason these old-school skillets have been around forever.
+There’s a reason these old-school skillets have been around forever.
 They actually improve as they age (and if you care for them correctly, they last a lifetime).
-Cast iron pans are are ideal for searing, sautéing, and even baking.
-They are also reasonably priced, have a natural-nonstick finish, and can be used on the stove, in the oven, and even on the grill.
+Cast iron pans are ideal for searing, sautéing, and even baking.
+They’re affordable, develop a natural nonstick surface, and can be used on the stove, in the oven, or even on the grill.
+Use your cast iron skillet for searing steaks or scallops, making smash burgers, or baking cornbread, soda bread, and skillet cookies.

 ❤️ My Fave: Lodge 10-Inch Cast Iron Skillet